man7ober/terraform-iac/README.md

 **terraform state**

-- used to slice and dice the Terraform state
+- used to check the Terraform state

 ## Flags :

 - auto-approve
 - target
+- migrate-state